Tax Benefits for Employment of Returnees and Foreigners

 The affiliated party is the legal party with the possibility to control the local employer and has a significant influence on business decisions.
 It is considered that this kind of influence exists whenever the legal party directly or indirectly owns at least 25% of shares of the local employer or 25% of votes as managing authority.

-In contrast, natural parties with the right of natural parties, with the founder’s right or management right, by which legal parties might also be considered affiliated parties, are the following: a marital or extramarital partner, offsprings, adoptees, offsprings of adoptees, parents, foster parents, brothers, sisters and their offsprings, as well as brothers, sisters, and parents of a marital or extramarital partner.
+In contrast, natural parties with the right of natural parties, with the founder’s right or management right, by which legal parties might also be considered affiliated parties, are the following: a marital or extramarital partner, offspring, adoptees, offspring of adoptees, parents, foster parents, brothers, sisters and their offspring, as well as brothers, sisters, and parents of a marital or extramarital partner.
 Besides, it is considered that an affiliated party to the employer is every non-resident legal party from the jurisdiction with a preferential tax system.

 Who Is a Newly Settled Taxpayer?